AbhinavPandey12/WorkLoad_Backend/README.md

 # WorkLoad - Backend

 The WorkLoad Backend serves as the robust foundation for the Employee Availability Management system.
+The app is installable as a Progressive Web app and have push notifications (node web push).
 Built with Node.js and Express, it handles secure authentication, complex data management via a **Normalized Database using Supabase**, and orchestrates real-time notifications, ensuring seamless data flow for the frontend application.

 ## 🗄️ Database & Technology
 - **Database**: [Supabase (PostgreSQL)](https://supabase.com/)